 What you can expect

 Together with the city guide, you will discover the Warsaw Royal Route with the Holy Cross Church, where the heart of Chopin rests, the campus of the University of Warsaw, Pilsudski Square with the Tomb of the Unknown Soldier, the two most expensive hotels in Warsaw (Bristol and Europejski | built in the second half of the 19th century), the Presidential Palace, the Palace of the President of the Republic of Poland, and the Palace of the Republic of Poland. century), the Presidential Palace, the St. Anna Church and finally the incredibly beautiful Castle Square with a view of the colourful and perfectly reconstructed Old Town and the Royal Castle.

 Afterwards, there is a break of almost three hours.
 So there is plenty of time to visit a restaurant, café or bistró, go to a museum and digest the first part of the tour.
 At 15:00 we meet again at Castle Square and explore Warsaw’s Old Town.

 We start with Piwna Street, one of the most romantic corners of the Old Town.
 The city guide will show you narrow alleyways, at the end of which town musicians play and ice-cream sellers offer their wares.
 You won’t have to flow along with the Herrscharr tourists, because we know our own secret routes that allow you to enjoy the Old Town to the full.

-So let our city guide seduce you, inspire you and win you over for the city!
+So let our city guide inspire you and show the real heart of our city!

 This is your city guide